 - Now let’s make it so the player can interact with the game!
 Grab a when space key pressed block from the Events category and drag it into the code area.

 - Go to the Motion category and get a change y by block and put it below the when space key pressed block.
 Now the player can make the bird fly up!
-NOTE: Check out the bonus after this tutorial which will show you have to make the bird’s wings flap as they fly.
+NOTE: Check out the bonus after this tutorial which will show you how to make the bird’s wings flap as they fly.

 12. Design the Game’s Obstacle